 The Bachelor of Science in Environmental Science, which is offered jointly by the College of Arts and Sciences and the School of Public and Environmental Affairs, is an integrated course of study in the applied natural and physical sciences.
+For students who enter Indiana University Bloomington in June 2011 or after, Common Ground and SPEA Preparation are required.
+SPEA General Education is in effect for students who matriculated to Indiana University Bloomington prior to June 2011.

-Students must complete a set of fundamental skills and distribution requirements, a core curriculum, a concentration in a particular branch of environmental science, and a sufficient number of elective hours to reach the minimum of 122 credit hours.
+Students must complete Common Ground, SPEA Preparation, a set of Fundamental Skills and Distribution Requirements, a Core Curriculum, a concentration in a particular branch of environmental science, and a sufficient number of elective hours to reach the minimum of 122 credit hours.